PULSED

 2006:

-Another common global clad application overlay application influenced by Ed:
+overlay application influenced by Ed:

 Electro Slag Strip Electrode Process applying ER 347 clad welds.

-Electro Slag Common Application.
+Above a common Electro Slag Weld common Application.
 In

 the refinery industry, pressure vessels used in high temperature, high pressure